gimasi/GIoTTY/README.md

 ```

-Schema variables can be declared both as <b>OUPUTS</b>, in this 'temperature' example the schema variable will be an OUTPUT, or as <b>INPUTS</b> which will be used by actuators when you need to set a value on the node.<br>
+Schema variables can be declared both as <b>OUTPUTS</b>, in this 'temperature' example the schema variable will be an OUTPUT, or as <b>INPUTS</b> which will be used by actuators when you need to set a value on the node.<br>
 The <b>value</b>b> attribute will be updated by the decoder script.<br>
 The <b>measurement_unit</b>b> attribute is a string value that can be used in UI creation.<br/>
 <b>min_value</b> and <b>max_value</b> are currently used only for UI widgets creation, but could be used for alerting generation via the alert scripts.<br/>
 <b>store_in_time_series</b> flag will enable automatic Time Series storage.<br/>
 <br>
-A schema needs a <b>Decoder Script</b> that runs in parallel with the schema.
-The decoder script will receive the raw data from the node and convert it to schema variables, that will be used throughout the system.<br/>
+A schema needs a <b>Decoder Script</b> that runs in parallel with the schema itself.
+The decoder script will receive the raw data from the node and convert it to schema variables, that will be used throughout the pipeline.<br/>
-The decoder script will add an additional attribute <b>updated_at</b> to the schema that will contain the timestamp of the last update of the schema <b>value</b>.<br/>
+The decoder script will add an additional attribute <b>updated_at</b> that will contain the timestamp of the last update of the schema <b>value</b>.<br/>
-For INPUT schema variable you need a corresponding <b>Encoder Script</b> that will convert physical values that have been computed by your scripts to the raw payload data that the node is expecting to receive.<br>
+For the INPUT schema you need a corresponding <b>Encoder Script</b> that will convert physical values that have been computed by your scripts to the raw payload data that the node is expecting to receive.<br>

 Here an exmple of a Decoder script:<br>